 Feeding

 Did you know that grass hay, such as Timothy hay, should form the bulk of your bunny’s diet?
 That cute furry tummy is suited to processing tough fibers and plants.
 If Floppy doesn’t get enough fiber, she could get very sick!
 Make sure your pet always has plenty of fresh quality hay.
 Your furball can have commercial bunny food for dinner and supper.
 To round out your furry pal’s nutritional needs, you’ll also need to offer her fresh produce, such as carrots and cucumbers.
-Ask your vet for specific information.
+For personalized dietary advice and to ensure your bunny maintains a healthy weight, consider consulting our vet nutrition & weight management service.
+Ask your vet for specific information tailored to your bunny’s needs.

 Habitat

-There’s no place like home!
-Make sure your furball is comfortable in hers by offering her a big, roomy cage that allows her plenty of room to run, hop, play, eat, and stretch out.
-You’ll need to add a safe, suitable substrate, such as aspen.
-Floppy will need a little hidey-hole, so she has a quiet place to retreat to.
-Your bunny will also require food dishes, a water bottle, and plenty of toys, including lots of chewable toys.
-You may want to include a litter pan and hay rack as well.
+When it comes to rabbit care, there’s no place like home!
+Ensure your furball is comfortable in her environment by providing a big, roomy cage that allows her ample space to run, hop, play, eat, and stretch out.
+For rabbit care, opt for a safe, suitable substrate, such as aspen, to line the bottom of her living space.
+Floppy will also need a little hidey-hole, offering her a quiet retreat.
+Essential rabbit care items include food dishes, a water bottle, and an array of toys, especially plenty of chewable options to keep her entertained and her teeth healthy.
+Additionally, incorporating a litter pan and hay rack can enhance her living quality, making her feel right at home.

 Chewing